yh-luo/psychopy_tobii_infant/README.md

 #### Changed

 + A large part of codes had been refactored.
 If you used a modified version of this package, please be aware of that before upgrading!
-+ New class `InfantStimuli` are used to handle the images for infant-friendly calibration/validation.
++ New class `InfantStimuli` is used to handle the images for infant-friendly calibration/validation.
 Users now can use additional arguments of `psychopy.visual.ImageStim` for the calibration stimuli.

 ### [0.7.1] 2021-4